 A son, Godwin was born to Wulfnoth Clid, thegn of Sussex

-Godwin’s father, Wulfnoth, had been made Captain of Aethelred’s new fleet of ships.
-After being accused of something by Brihtric, he took 20 ships and fled.
-Brihtric took 80 ships in pursuit of Wulfnoth but his ships were blown off course during a storm and burnt by Wulfnoth.
+Godwin’s father, Wulfnoth, had been made Captain of King Aethelred’s new fleet of ships.
+After being accused of an unknown crime by Brihtric, he took 20 ships and fled.
+Brihtric took 80 ships and pursued Wulfnoth but his ships were blown off course during a storm.
+Wulfnoth then probably burnt those ships.
 This action allowed the Vikings to attack unopposed.

-Godwin’s father’s property was confiscated for his action in destroying Aethelred’s fleet.
+Godwin’s father’s property was confiscated for destroying King Aethelred’s fleet.

-Having conquered the majority of England Sweyn Forkbeard proclaimed himself King of England.
-King Aethelred, his wife Emma and their children fled to Normandy.
+Sweyn Forkbeard had been making raids on the English coast since 1002 and had exacted increasing sums of money from King Aethelred to cease the raids.
+However, he had always returned and by this point had conquered the majority of England.
+Sweyn Forkbeard proclaimed himself King of England and King Aethelred, his wife Emma and their children fled to Normandy.

 Godwin’s father died.